Danielwsx64/xcribe/CONTRIBUTING.md

 1. Run `make release` and follow the instructions (It will bump Xcribe version in all needed files.
 The versioning scheme we use is [SemVer](http://semver.org/)).
-    After that, update `CHANGELOG.md` with a description of what is been changed in the release.
+    After that, update `CHANGELOG.md` with a description of what is being changed in the release.

 2. Update the library documentation accordingly new changes.